dhabersack/islovely.co/_newsletters/2020-07-22-i-am-changing-my-newsletter.md

 ---
 title: "I am changing my newsletter"
-excerpt: "I’ll try a few different formats to see which one works best for you readers."
+excerpt: "I have not found the best format for this newsletter yet.
+I’ll try a few different ones to see what works best for my readers."
 issue: 46
 ---
 Hey friends!
 This week, the newsletter is a little more personal than usual.